cap-collectif/consultation-gouv-fr-deployment-api/README.md

  * [see the *providers* API definition](http://editor.swagger.io/#/?import=https://raw.githubusercontent.com/cap-collectif/consultation-gouv-fr-deployment-api/master/provider.swagger.yml) ;
  * [see the *platform*'s API definition](http://editor.swagger.io/#/?import=https://raw.githubusercontent.com/cap-collectif/consultation-gouv-fr-deployment-api/master/platform.swagger.yml) ;

+You may generate implementations of both APIs clients in various languages by using the [Swagger codegen](https://github.com/swagger-api/swagger-codegen) tool.

 ## Provider referencing requirements

 In order to reference a *provider*, the *platform* requires several informations:

  * `api endpoint`: API domain and path ;
- * does the *provider* support custom email-senders? (à la "XYZ@example.consultation.gouv.fr") If yes:
+ * does the *provider* support custom email-senders? (à la "XYZ@exampleXYZ123.consultation.gouv.fr") If yes:
    * SPF: the OGP toolbox could either completely use the provider's SPF entries (`v=spf1 redirect=sample.cap-collectif.com`) or choose to include its rules (`v=spf1 include:sample.cap-collectif.com -all`).
-The latter could allow more flexibility to the *platform* but has some downsides ;
+The latter could allow more flexibility to the *platform* but may have some readibility downsides ;
    * DKIM: this entry can only be added using informations given by the *provider* once the initial deployment has been done (the *provider* may use third-party mailing services).
 There is no good solution for this, except maybe allowing the *providers* to change their SPF and DKIM entries through a platform-exposed API.
  * what must be the `CNAME` target for the test-domains used for this *provider*?